-Ok, so we’ve been traveling for a long time.
+Ok, so we’ve done more than our fair share of travelling.
 As you can imagine, along the way we’ve picked up a few tips and tricks along the way to make travel a bit easier and perhaps a little safer.

 Money & Cyber Security (for more information on this please check our our $$$ page) -

 - Always have two ATM cards, only use one.
 Keep the other as a backup with your passport in case your first gets compromised.

 - Keep most of your money in a separate savings account and setup a recurring transfer from your savings to your checking.
 This way if your checking account is compromised the bulk of your money is safe and you´ll have to log into your bank´s website less frequently.

 - Keep some extra cash hidden somewhere.
 If you lose $100 it´s not the end of the world but if you can´t pay for that bus ride to the ATM machine you may literally find yourself up shit´s creek.

 - Only log into your financial websites from trusted computers on trusted networks.
 We only use our own computer when logging into these sites as there is no way to know what virus might be lurking at our favorite internet cafe.

 - Take your Malaria medication, just do it.
 Some strains are very fast acting.
 In our opinion the alternative just isn´t worth it.